Glossary Contact us

 IDE (Integrated Development Environment)

-Instead of just typing code in a plain text editor, an IDE usually includes:
+Instead of just a text editor, it usually includes:

-• and often helpful features, such as auto-completion and syntax highlighting
+• Helpful features like auto-completion and syntax highlighting

 K

-KISS is a principle in programming that reminds you to keep your code as simple as possible.
+A programming principle that reminds you to keep your code as simple as possible.

 L